 Many car loan refinancing providers offer pre-approval, which allows you to see what rates and terms you might qualify for before completing a full application — and taking a hit to your credit score.

 Pre-approval forms are generally available on the lender’s website, and you may know your potential terms within minutes of submitting it.

-What information do I need to refinance my auto loan?
+What information do I need to refinance my car loan?